Samia Yusuf Omar: Death and legacy

 On 19 August 2012, the Corriere della Sera reported that Samia had died while on her way to Italy on a boat from Libya.
 The information came from her compatriot and fellow runner Abdi Bile, and was "difficult to verify" according to the newspaper.
 The story came to light during the 2012 Summer Olympics, although Omar's death had occurred earlier that year in April.

 On 21 August, the BBC reported that it had received confirmation of Omar's death from Somalia's National Olympic Committee.
 The Huffington Post reported that Qadijo Aden Dahir, the Deputy Chairman for Somalia's athletics federation, had confirmed that Omar had drowned off the Libyan seaboard while trying to reach Italy from her home in Ethiopia.
 Qadijo added that "it's a sad death...
 She was our favourite for the London Olympics".

 Exact details of her death eventually came to light; she boarded a packed boat with 70 other people in an attempt to cross the Mediterranean Sea and reach Italy.
 The boat soon ran out of petrol and was adrift off the coast of Libya.
 When an Italian Navy vessel arrived to offer assistance, it threw ropes over the side to the refugees.
-In the chaos that ensued as people attempting to grab the ropes, Omar was knocked into the sea, where witnesses saw her treading water for a while, but eventually drowned.
+In the chaos that ensued as people attempted to grab the ropes, Omar was knocked into the sea, where witnesses saw her treading water for a while, but eventually drowned.

-Her story has been described in the book Non dirmi che hai paura ("Never say you are afraid") by Italian writer and journalist Giuseppe Catozzella.
+Her story has been described in the book Non dirmi che hai paura (Don't tell me you're afraid") by Italian writer and journalist Giuseppe Catozzella.
 The rights for the English language version of the novel was acquired by Penguin Books, and there was interest in turning the work into a film.
 In 2015, German graphic novelist Reinhard Kleist published his graphic novel Der Traum von Olympia – Die Geschichte von Samia Yusuf Omar ("An Olympic Dream – The Story of Samia Yusuf Omar") at Carlsen Verlag.
 It was named the Luchs book of the year for 2015.
 The graphic novel was translated into English and published by SelfMadeHero in 2016.